DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

         └── HelperAgent.yaml
 ```

-- The system automatically searches all subdirectories within `.agentforge/agents/` to find agent prompt files.
+- The system automatically searches all subdirectories within `.agentforge/prompts/` to find agent prompt template files.
 - **Tip**: Organize agents by functionality or project modules for easier management.

 ---